metakocka/metakocka_api_base/docs/documents_put_document.md

 * doc\_type must be "sales\_bill\_credit\_note"
 * credit\_note\_type must be "financial"
 * credit_note_bill is count_code of linked invoice.
 If more than one invoice has this count_code, the last one will be used (for calls after 24.7.2019).
 We highly recommended that in this case you use invoice counting that is unique across all years.
-* product in "product_list" must be service, not material type
+* products in "product_list" must be service, not material type

 ```javascript
 {